alphagov/government-service-design-manual/service-manual/the-team/content-designer-jd.md

 The main responsibilities of the post are:

-- identifying user needs using a range of tools and producing high-quality products to satisfy prioritised tasks.
+- identifying user needs using a range of tools and producing high-quality products to satisfy prioritised tasks

 - content production -  scoping, commissioning, writing, editing and publishing digital content across GOV.UK, assuring customer journeys and managing relationships with subject matter experts to ensure content accuracy